Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Introduction and motivation

 In these models, one typically encounters scenarios where the heavy resonance (either a heavy Higgs or a heavy techni-rho type object) decays to a pair of predominantly longitudinally polarized $W$ or $Z$ bosons \cite{Kilian:2014zja, Kilian:2015opv}.
 Discovery of a resonance of $WW$, $WZ$ or $ZZ$ pairs would be an exciting signature of such new physics.
 However, in order to fully understand the role of the new physics on EWSB, it will be important to measure the polarization of the $W$ and $Z$ bosons.

 In this work, we propose a technique which will enable collider experiments to measure the polarization fractions of \textit{hadronically decaying} $W$ bosons.
-There are two distinct advantages to doing so which we list below. \begin{itemize} \item At present, polarization fractions can be inferred in a model independent way only when at least one of the gauge bosons decays leptonically (about $20\%$ of the time).
-For example, CMS has measured $W$ boson polarization in leptonic $W+$jet events~\cite{Chatrchyan:2011ig} and ATLAS has measured the polarization of $W$s in semi-leptonic $t\overline{t}$ events~\cite{Aad:2012ky}.
+There are two distinct advantages to doing so which we list below. \begin{itemize} \item At present, polarization fractions can be inferred in a model independent way\footnote{Here we define model independent measurements as those inferences which do not depend on the production mechanism of the $W$ boson.
+Model independent inferences would then rely on the known SM couplings associated with the decay of the $W$ boson into its usual decay products.
+Model dependent measurements on the other hand, would arise from measuring rates or kinematic distributions that depend on the production mechanism, for which the inferences can change when one allows for the possibility of new BSM resonances.
+For the class of BSM physics scenarios we are considering, this definition of model independence is adequate, however other types of BSM scenarios which lead to modifications of the W boson couplings to its decay products could also alter the inferences of the polarization from the decay kinematics.} only when at least one of the gauge bosons decays leptonically (which happens in about $20\%$ of decays).
+For example, CMS and ATLAS have measured $W$ boson polarization in leptonic $W+$jet events~\cite{Chatrchyan:2011ig, ATLAS:2012au} and also in semi-leptonic $t\overline{t}$ events~\cite{CMS:2020ezf,ATLAS:2022rms}.
 However, it would greatly increase our statistical grasp of the polarization fractions, if we were able to measure the polarization of hadronic $W$~bosons.